 Statistical analyses

 Categorical variables are presented as counts and percentages, continuous as mean±SD or medians with interquartile ranges (IQR), according to distribution of data as evaluated from normal probability plots.
-Comparisons between groups were performed using Fisher’s exact test, Welch’s t-test or Wilcoxon Mann-Whitney rank-sum, as appropriate.
+Comparisons between groups were performed using Fisher’s exact test or Wilcoxon Mann-Whitney rank-sum, as appropriate.

-To investigate the difference in muscle fat fraction of back-, thigh- and calf muscles in healthy controls, TTNtv participants and participants with non-TTNtv genetic DCM, we modelled the difference in conditional means of the fat fractions by linear mixed effects regression.
+To investigate the difference in muscle fat fraction of back-, thigh- and calf muscles in healthy controls, TTNtv participants and participants with non-TTNtv genetic DCM, we modelled the difference in conditional means of the fat fractions by linear mixed effects (LME) regression.
 The model included age, sex and BMI as fixed effects, as these factors have previously been shown to correlate with muscle fat fraction 29, 30.
 The specific muscle group and patient ID’s were included as random effects.
-Linear mixed model confidence intervals were estimated by the distribution of fixed effect coefficients from 10,000 resampled datasets (bootstrap, stratified on patient group).
+LME confidence intervals were estimated by the distribution of fixed effect coefficients from 10,000 resampled datasets (bootstrap, stratified on patient group).
 When calculating muscle fat fractions of larger muscle groups, means were weighted for the cross-sectional areas of the individual muscles included in each group.

 All statistical tests were two-sided, and the level of significance was set at a p-value <0.05.
 The default confidence interval (CI) reported is the 95% confidence interval.
 Statistical analyses were conducted in R, version 4.1.1 (R Foundation for statistical computing, Vienna, Austria) including the packages tidyverse, ggridges, ggdist, tidymodels, GGally, and scico.